Premier League transfers: Confirmed ins and outs for summer window 2025

 NOTTINGHAM FOREST

-Led by Nuno Espirito Santo, Forest ended 2024 in second place and had a great opportunity to secure a spot in the Champions League, but they had to be satisfied with Conference League qualification after they ran out of steam in the final third of the season.
+Led by Nuno Espirito Santo, Nottingham Forest challenged for Champions League qualification last term, but they had to be satisfied with seventh spot after they ran out of steam in the final third of the 2024-25 campaign.

 Here, Sports Mole rounds up every new signing and departure from Nottingham Forest's 2025 summer transfer window.